Sibasish11/Indirect-Prompt-Injection-Detection-System-for-Tool-Calling-Pipelines/README.md

 OPENROUTER_MODEL=openai/gpt-oss-20b:free
 ```

-`OPENROUTER_MODEL` can be pointed at any chat-completion-capable model available on OpenRouter, including free-tier models.
+`OPENROUTER_MODEL` can be pointed at any chat-completion-capable model available on OpenRouter, including free tier models.

 ### Running locally